 We are members of the Adirondack District in the Upper New York Conference of The United Methodist Church

 A brief history of our Church was taken from a cookbook “The Art of Cooking”.
 The cookbook was created by the United Methodist Women.
 It is estimated the book was created in the 70’s.

 METHODISM in our area, according to Conference minutes began about 1860.

 An outstanding date in the history of our local Methodist Church is 1884.
 A Chapel was erected in 1885.
 The warranty deed was made the 28th of February, 1901.

-In 1900, January 3, the Church was incorporated under the name of The First Methodist Episcopal Church of Caldwell.
+In 1900 on January 3rd, the Church was incorporated under the name of The First Methodist Episcopal Church of Caldwell.
 The bell in the church steeple was given by Mrs. Fred Hawley.
-It has been the bell on the Gage Hill School.
+It had been the bell on the Gage Hill School.